KernelTuner/kernel_launcher/README.md

     float *dev_A, *dev_B, *dev_C;
     /* cudaMalloc, cudaMemcpy, ... */

     // Launch the kernel!
-Note that kernel is compiled on the first call.
+Note that the kernel is compiled on the first call.
-    // The grid size and block size do not need to be specified, they are
+    // The grid size and block size do not need to be specified as they are
-    // derived from the kernel specifications and run-time arguments. vector_add_kernel(n, dev_C, dev_A, dev_B);
+    // derived from the kernel specifications and runtime arguments. vector_add_kernel(n, dev_C, dev_A, dev_B);
 }
 ```